 \subsection{Dynamical System Control and Deep Reinforcement Learning}

-Methods such as Koopman-based control~\cite{lyu2023task, yeung2019learning} and Embed-to-Control~\cite{watter2015embed} model nonlinear dynamics through latent linearization, where the system is approximated as linear in a lifted latent space.
-Though not inherently RL, these methods have inspired RL frameworks with structured latent dynamics that often rely on globally fixed linear operators—rather than state-dependent ones—thereby limiting adaptability to state-dependent variations in very high-dimensional nonlinear dynamical systems~\cite{weissenbacher2022koopman, rozwood2024koopman}.
+Methods such as Koopman-based control~\cite{lyu2023task, yeung2019learning} and Embed-to-Control~\cite{watter2015embed} model nonlinear dynamics through latent linearization, {where the environment state is approximated as linear in a lifted latent space for system identification}.
+Though not inherently RL, these methods have inspired RL frameworks with structured latent dynamics that often rely on globally fixed linear operators, rather than state-dependent ones, thereby limiting adaptability to state-dependent variations in very high-dimensional nonlinear dynamical systems~\cite{weissenbacher2022koopman, rozwood2024koopman}.
 In particular, \cite{rozwood2024koopman} introduces value function learning with dictionary-based methods that can provide increased insight into agent behavior.
 However, a direct connection to the inherent local regularity of the trained agent's behavior is not clear. {Fundamentally distinct from these Koopman-based approaches, \methodName{} does not attempt to model the physical environment's state dynamics.
 Instead, it lifts the agent's actions into a latent space governed by a state-dependent, time-varying dynamic matrix.
 This shift from global state linearization to local action dynamics modeling enables explicit stability analysis of the policy's internal decision-making process.}

-On the other hand, DRL is well-studied in physical applications, such as optimizing flow control and turbulent fluid dynamics, where domain knowledge is often available, and state-control actions exhibit stronger correlations compared to other domains\cite{yousif2023physics, weiner2024model, garnier2021review}. {Recent advancements extend DRL to complex distributed physical systems, including continuous resource allocation with rigorous error control \cite{wang2024joint, zhang2024unified} and highly dynamic maritime operations involving multi-USV path planning, collision avoidance, and real-time decision-making \cite{yin2025adaptive, chen2025dynamic, yin2025real}.
+On the other hand, DRL is well-studied in physical applications, such as optimizing flow control and turbulent fluid dynamics, where domain knowledge is often available, and state-control actions exhibit stronger correlations compared to other domains~\cite{yousif2023physics, weiner2024model, garnier2021review}. {Recent advancements extend DRL to complex distributed physical systems, including continuous resource allocation with rigorous error control \cite{wang2024joint, zhang2024unified} and highly dynamic maritime operations involving multi-USV path planning, collision avoidance, and real-time decision-making \cite{yin2025adaptive, chen2025dynamic, yin2025real}.
 The deployment in such safety-critical applications underscores the strict necessity for reliable and interpretable control policies.} Recent approaches (summarized below) have further improved interpretability by leveraging state-action correlations and domain knowledge.